PhotoEditorApp/WebApp/README.md

 }
 - Then you need to prove your email to activate profile.
 You should go to email and click the link in the message.
 - You can login now!
 You need to send POST-request to https://localhost:8443/login with the same body.
-- Now you have a login token!
+- Now you have a login token